Friends logo

 N9C 4E8

-e-mail: Friends of Ojibway Prairie
+Friends of Ojibway Prairie

 Virtual Tour of Ojibway Prairie

-image of Ojibway Prairie Provincial Nature reserve, Windsor, Ontario
+image of Ojibway Prairie Provincial Nature Reserve, Windsor, Ontario

 Welcome to Ojibway’s Virtual Tour.
 The tour features a late summer walk through the Ojibway Prairie Provincial Nature Reserve.
 The park’s acquisition began in 1973 and is now over 105 hectares in size (1.25 km in length by 1.05 km width).